UIResourceRenderer Component

 5

-The function provides type narrowing, so TypeScript will understand that content.resource
+The function provides type narrowing, so TypeScript will understand that content.resource is available after the check.

 Advanced Usage